cisco-ce/roomos.cisco.com/doc/TechDocs/HttpApi.md

 This will **not work from a web browser**.
 CORS-restrictions on the device web server will prevent the browser from sending HTTP requests to the device.

-The typical use case of the HTTP is for scripts, web servers etc.
+The typical use case is for scripts, web servers etc.

 ## Endpoint